 Whether shopping alone or with a group of friends, having a personal stylist is always fun!
-Dollz Boutique is family owned and operated; it offers not only an in-store stylist, but also affordable fashion that’s perfect for any occasion.
+Dollz Boutique is family owned and operated; it offers not only an in-store stylist, but also affordable fashion off the rack for any occasion.

 So you like the mall variety, but want MORE, huh?
 Check out San Bernardo Avenue– it covers 40+ city blocks with bargain priced imported goods.
 We are looking out for you when we say bring good walking shoes for this adventure; no one likes finishing a great shopping day with ugly blisters.

 From vintage to chic to free spirit, we love a store with variety.
-Bejeweled is perfect for a woman who likes to switch up her style daily.
+Bejeweled is great for a woman who likes to switch up her style daily.